 At San José de moro we are helping highly-skilled local entrepreneurs create outstanding products, including quality replicas of ceramics found at this unique site.

-- The artisans are developing new types of products, visiting and learning from other craftsmen around Peru, and promoting themselves - watch the video they made of their beautiful ceramics here!
+The artisans are developed new types of products, visiting and learning from other craftsmen around Peru, and promoting themselves - watch the video they made of their beautiful ceramics here!

-- Local women have spontaneously started their own businesses, providing lunch for tourists in their homes and selling textiles at the visitors' center, generating thousands of dollars for the local community every month.
+Local women spontaneously started their own businesses, providing lunch for tourists in their homes and selling textiles at the visitors' center, generating thousands of dollars for the local community every month.

 The Big Thing we Learned